sdogruyol/crystal_for_rubyists/book/chapter-01.md

 -   Get up and running quickly
 -   Dynamically typed

-So we could learn a lot from a language that handles concurrency well, and is fast and simple.
+So we could learn a lot from a language that's easy as Ruby, handles concurrency well, and is fast.
 We don't want to sacrifice anonymous functions, pretty syntax, or not making `AbstractFactoryFactoryImpls` just to get work done.

 I think that language is *Crystal*.

-Now: Crystal is not perfect, by far.
+Now: Crystal is not perfect.
 It is getting better.
 But the point is to *learn*. and using a language that's very familiar, yet very different, can teach us a lot.

 Here's "Hello World" in Crystal: